rafael-santiago/zacarias/doc/MANUAL.md

 ### Deleting a password

-Delete a password is pretty easy, being needed you inform:
+Delete a password is pretty easy, being needed you to inform:

 1. Who you are by using ``--user`` option.
 2. What alias you want to delete by using ``--alias`` option.